122 W. Main Street,

 The Palace Theatre contains its original tin ceiling and features a 75 seat balcony, with seating for 300 on the main floor.

 On June 5, 2010, the town and theatre was hit by a tornado and is in the process of being restored.
 The theatre will seat on the main floor 234, and the balcony will be reduced to 45 seats.
-Reopening date will be June 1, 2011.
+It reopened June 1, 2011.

 This rare single-screen movie house is one of the gems of charming downtown Elmwood.